magento/magento2/README.md

 ### Maintainers

-We encourage experts from the Community to help us with GitHub routines such as accepting, merging, or rejecting the pull requests, reviewing the issues.
-Thanks to the invaluable input from the Community Maintainers team, we can significantly improve quality and processing time of every contribution.
+We encourage experts from the Community to help us with GitHub routines such as accepting, merging, or rejecting pull requests and reviewing issues.
+Thanks to invaluable input from the Community Maintainers team, we can significantly improve contribution quality and accelerate the time to deliver your updates to production.

 - [Learn more about the Maintainer role](https://devdocs.magento.com/contributor-guide/maintainers.html)
 - [Maintainer's Handbook](https://devdocs.magento.com/contributor-guide/maintainer-handbook.html)